 Prior to becoming a software engineering and development consultant, Bob worked for decades as an employee for LanVision Inc. in Cincinnati, Ohio, Northrop Grumman Xetron in Cincinnati, Ohio, and Harris Corporation Government Aeropace Systems Division in Melbourne, Florida.

 Bob has a Bachelor’s degree in Electrical Engineering (BSEE) with High Distinction from the University of Kentucky.

-Michael has over 20 years of experience in technology development and support including over 15 years dedicated to wireless, electronics hardware and embedded software.
+Michael has over 20 years of experience in technology development including over 15 years in networked wireless communications, electronics hardware and embedded software.

-Michael received his B.S. in Mechanical Engineering from University of Cincinnati.
+Michael has Bachelor’s degree in Mechanical Engineering (BSME) from University of Cincinnati.